MegaSuper1/portfolio_DataEngineer/sap-datasphere-migration/README.md

 ## 🔧 Project Overview

 Tessco Enterprises initiated this migration to modernize its enterprise reporting stack, improve scalability, reduce ETL overhead, and enable governed self-service analytics across business domains such as finance, operations, and sales.
+Cloud replacement for SAP Hana Sidecar and SAP DataServices (BODS).

 This project involved leading the migration of key enterprise data and semantic models from an on-premise SAP HANA environment to the SAP Datasphere cloud platform.
 The effort was not simply a lift-and-shift exercise — it was designed to modernize and enhance the enterprise BI architecture, promote reuse, and enable cloud-native scalability.